ivannz/cplxmodule/cplxmodule/nn/relevance/README.md

     - (real) LinearVD, Conv1dVD, Conv2dVD, BilinearVD
     - (complex) CplxLinearVD, CplxConv1dVD, CplxConv2dVD, CplxBilinearVD

-* Automatic Relevance Determination (log-uniform prior)
+* Automatic Relevance Determination (ard prior: factorized gaussian with learnt precision)
     - (real) LinearARD, Conv1dARD, Conv2dARD, BilinearARD
     - (complex) CplxLinearARD, CplxConv1dARD, CplxConv2dARD, CplxBilinearARD

-* Variational dropout with bogus forward values but exact gradients
+* Variational dropout with bogus forward values, but exact gradients
     - (complex only) CplxLinearVDBogus, CplxConv1dVD, CplxConv2dVD, CplxBilinearVD

 ### Subclassing Modules

-Since `BaseARD` does not have `__init__`, it can be placed anywhere in the list of base classes in the definition, when subclassing or multiply inheriting from `BaseARD`.
+Since `BaseARD` does not have `__init__`, it can be placed anywhere in the list of base classes in the definition when subclassing or multiply inheriting from `BaseARD`.

 ## Compatibility